wuaw/battle-notify/README.md

 - `'Missing'` All of the specified abnormalities are missing from the target.
 - `'MissingDuringCombat'` Similar to `Missing`, but only triggers when you are in combat.
   - Both `Missing` types have extra arguments: `rewarn_timeout` (Default: 5)
-  - Specifying a `rewarn_timeout` of `5` would mean that the module waits 5 seconds after warning you of the event before it warns you again.
+  - Specifying a `rewarn_timeout` of `5` would mean that you are notified every 5 seconds while the conditions for the event are met.
 This prevents spam.
 This field only takes an integer as an argument.

-#### Target
+#### target

 The `target` field can be any of the following (case-insensitive):
 - `'Self'` Your character.